OCA/web/web_widget_timepicker/README.rst

 If you use the widget with a field record, the input field has the following default timepicker options:

-* By default direct user input is disabled
-* By default the possible selection is based on 15 minute interval
+* By default the possible selection is based on 15 minute interval (step: 15)
-* By default 24 hour mode with H:i format
+* By default 24 hour mode with H:i format (timeFormat: 'H:i')
-* Scroll selection defaults to current server time
+* By default scroll selection starts at current time (scrollDefault: 'now')

 The widget uses the jquery.timepicker plugin by Jon Thornton